daolinet/daolinet/docs/DaoliNetUserGuide-en.md

 DaoliNet User Guide
 =========

-Suppose you have installed DaoliNet by following [DaoliNet Installation Guide](DaoliNetInstallGuide-en.md).
-Also make sure that all services have been started-up properly.
+Suppose you have installed DaoliNet by following the instructions in [DaoliNet Installation Guide](DaoliNetInstallGuide-en.md).
+Also make sure that all services listed there have been started-up properly.

 DaoliNet provides a set of CLI (Command Line Interface) commands to:
 * Group connect/disconnect CIDR (Classless Inter-Domain Routing) subnets which have been created by Docker network with DaoliNet driver plugin.
 Containers in a group of CIDR subnets are connected even though they can be distributed on any Docker hosts.